AguaClara/SWOT/Juan_logbook.md

 ***
-## Ninth Progress Report: 5/??/2018
+## Ninth Progress Report: 5/15/2018
 ### Done
+1. Got to the end of Flocculation design.
+By no means finished, needs lots of polishing, reordering, rewriting, and all that.

 ### To Do
-1. How do I handle the $K_e^{'} \, {\rm vs} \, K_e$?
-I think that I switch them so as not to have to change everything later on....
-2. Need to add a section summary for the flow control and measurement summary sheet
-3. Questions for Monroe: Oh man I got lots
+1. Questions for Monroe: Oh man I got lots
     1. What is our basis for using 37,000 as collision potential?

         - **Monroe's Answer:**